 The self-employed, independent contractors, and gig workers are now eligible for unemployment.
 We recommend that you sign up to receive the most timely updates from the ESD.

-• The ESD has published a guide to the expanded benefits available for the self-employed.
+- The ESD has published a guide to the expanded benefits available for the self-employed [pdf].
 Read this guide and follow the instructions to apply for unemployment.
 THIS STEP IS REQUIRED BEFORE YOU CAN APPLY FOR THE BENEFITS FOR SELF-EMPLOYED WORKERS.

-• Download the Application Checklist for Expanded Pandemic Unemployment Benefits to ensure you have all the required documentation available when you are ready to submit your claim.
+- Download the Application Checklist for Expanded Pandemic Unemployment Benefits [pdf] to ensure you have all the required documentation available when you are ready to submit your claim.

-Employers have a number of a number of options from the Employment Security Department for their employees including SharedWork plans, temporary layoffs, standby and furloughs.
+Employers have a number of a number of options from the ESD for their employees including SharedWork plans, temporary layoffs, standby and furloughs.

-If individuals call the WorkSource Okanogan office directly at (509) 825-7310, WorkSource staff can help with Basic UI, Pandemic Unemployment and General SAW account questions answered Mon-Fri, 8am – 5pm.
-They can also Chat Live with a WorkSource Specialist on www.worksourcewa.com.
+WorkSource staff can help with Basic UI, Pandemic Unemployment and General SAW account questions — Monday-Friday, 8 a.m.–5 p.m.
+Contact the WorkSource Okanogan office directly at (509) 825-7310 or Chat Live with a WorkSource Specialist.